 Debates & Discussions

 Students in campuses outside of Oxford will have the opportunity for debates and discussions with leading figures in smaller groups, giving them an opportunity for greater participation and interactivity.

-The inaugural Great Debate for our Oxford campuses was held in the iconic Sheldonian Theatre with former Liberty director Shami Chakrabarti (CBE) chairing a debate on Privacy in the Digital Age.
-Since then, the event has gone from strength to strength, with a number of esteemed speakers joining us last year in 2022, including David Olusoga, Ranulph Fiennes and Matthew Syed.
+The inaugural Great Debate for our Oxford campuses was held in the iconic Sheldonian Theatre with former Liberty Director Shami Chakrabarti (CBE) chairing a debate on Privacy in the Digital Age.
+Since then, the event has gone from strength to strength, with a number of esteemed speakers joining us, including David Olusoga, Ranulph Fiennes and Helen Sharman.